 Imagine a company saying to its employees, “We’ve met our production goals this year, even though we’re only nine months into the year.
-But you helped us achieve our goals and we have decided for now that we have produced enough.
+And because you helped us achieve our goals we’ve decided for now that we have produced enough.
 So, we’re going to stop for the next three months and give everyone a paid sabbatical.”
 That would be radical because in our culture we’re told we can never achieve enough.
 We are pushed to produce more than enough.
 Enough is viewed as less than our best—a mark on the way to success.
 Success is when you go over the top, dominate and ruin your competition.

 I’d like to interrupt this way of thinking with the idea that enough is a healthy, biblical concept that we should embrace.
 Enough is enough.
 When we believe that enough is OK, we give ourselves room to be, instead of continually spending all of our capital on trying to become.

 When Israel journeyed through the wilderness, God sustained them with manna, a substance that miraculously fell on the desert floor each night, was white like coriander seed, and tasted like honey wafers.
 The people were instructed to make it part of their diet, which they gladly did since there was very little else to eat.

 God gave them specific instructions about when and how to gather it.
 They were to pick it up in the morning, before the heat of the day (otherwise it would melt), and they could only gather two quarts per person, per day.

 “‘These are the Lord’s instructions: Each household should gather as much as it needs.
 Pick up two quarts for each person in your tent.’
 So the people of Israel did as they were told.
 Some gathered a lot, some only a little.
 But when they measured it out, everyone had just enough.
 Those who gathered a lot had nothing left over, and those who gathered only a little had enough.
 Each family had just what it needed” (Exodus 16:16-18, NLT).